influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/configuration.md

 Environment variable: `INFLUXDB_META_INTERNAL_SHARED_SECRET`

 # Data node configuration

 The InfluxDB Enterprise data node configuration settings overlap significantly with the settings in InfluxDB OSS.
-Where possible, the following sections link to the [configuration documentation](/influxdb/v1.6/administration/config/) for InfluxDB's OSS.
+Where possible, the following sections link to the [InfluxDB OSS configuration documentation](/influxdb/v1.6/administration/config/).

 > **Note:**
 The system has internal defaults for every configuration file setting.